On this page

 The hotel can’t provide a refund to the consumer by way of giving them hotel loyalty points, unless the consumer chooses to accept this instead.

-However, if the consumer had purchased the accommodation booking using hotel loyalty points, the hotel can provide loyalty points back to the consumer as their refund, and the consumer can’t demand a cash refund instead.
+However, if the consumer had purchased the accommodation booking using hotel loyalty points, the hotel can provide loyalty points back to the consumer as their refund.
+The consumer can’t demand a cash refund instead.

 Who is responsible